aviflax/fc4/docs/tool/index.md

 ##### `-w | --watch`

-If specified the tool will start up in a persistent mode and watch the diagrams in/under the specified paths for changes.
-Diagrams will be processed (according to the feature options, at least one of which is required) when they’re changed, and not when the tool is first invoked.
+If specified the tool will start up in a persistent mode and watch the YAML files in/under the specified paths for changes.
+When a file is changed, the tool will process it according to the feature options, at least one of which is required.
+In this mode, the tool does not process any files when first invoked.

 E.g. `fc4 -fsrw .` would watch the current directory and all sub-directories, recursively, for changes to diagram files; when a change is observed the diagrams, would be [formatted](#formatting),